Sotty75/sdl-prototype/development_diary.md

 - We may also want to include a defines file esplicitly to create the constants, as is the GAMEPAD_DEADZONE
 - Create a Scene descriptor file so we do not need to hardcode all the inputs needed to create a scene.
   - Eventually, it will have a reference to some Sprite Descriptor file where we can identify in a text format the sprite properties, animations and so forth.
+- The texture pool is cleaned once when a scene is destroyed, maybe we can fine tune it to destory individual textures when needed, to make better use of the memory.
+To do that, we may need to use another type of data structure so we can remove a texture from the list whatever is its position.